-I am a PhD student in the School of Mathematics and Statistics at the University of Sheffield, under the supervision of Prof Paul Blackwell.
-I work in the field of statistical ecology, and in particular, animal movement modelling.
-Currently, I am working on developing continuous-time statistical models for making inference on animal movement data obtained by telemetry.
+I am a Postdoctoral Research Associate in the department of Animal and Plant Sciences at the University of Sheffield, under the supervision of Dr Dylan Childs and Prof Paul Blackwell.
+I work in the field of statistical ecology.
+Currently, I am working on applying ABC methodology to a dynamic energy budget model for the Soay sheep population.
+My PhD involved developing continuous-time statistical models for carrying out inference on animal movement data obtained by GPS telemetry.

 Access my CV.

 - Patterson, T.A., Parton, A., Langrock, R., Blackwell, P.G., Thomas, L. and King, R. (2017)Statistical Modelling of Individual Animal Movement: An Overview of Key Methods and a Discussion of Practical Challenges.
 Advances in Statistical Analysis.

 - Parton, A., Blackwell, P.G.
 (2017) Bayesian Inference for Multistate 'Step and Turn' Animal Movement in Continuous Time.
 Journal of Agricultural, Biological and Environmental Statistics.

 - Parton A., Blackwell P.G. and Skarin A. (2017) Bayesian Inference for Continuous Time Animal Movement Based on Steps and Turns.
 In: Argiento R., Lanzarone E., Antoniano Villalobos I., Mattei A. (eds) Bayesian Statistics in Action.
 BAYSM 2016.
 Springer Proceedings in Mathematics and Statistics, vol 194.
 Springer, Cham.

 - Best presentation award for applications.
 BAYSM, 2016.